kinvolk/cloud-native-bpf-workshop/00-Getting_Started/README.md

 the `./start_minikube.sh` script.
 This will use the current instance as the node and is only recommended for a disposable VM.
 You will need to install the kernel headers for the current OS.
-If running Ubuntu or Debian, you'll also need to install the `conntrack` package if it's not installed.
+If running Ubuntu or Debian, you'll also need to install the `conntrack` package if it's not installed and possibly change some settings, depending on the specific version you're running.

 ## Adding the Inspektor Gadget plugin